ramemanatingideas/Call-Graph/README.md

 * Trace Output File: To specify the output file name `trace_output_file = 'file_name'`
 * Trace Time Unit: To specify the time unit for the profiling in the nodes [ms, s, min]
-* Trace Depth: To specify the depth of the trace on how many levels of calls should be considered (TODO) `trace_depth = 2`
+* Trace Depth: To specify the depth of the trace on how many levels of calls should be considered `trace_depth = 2`
 * Trace File Type: Specify the file type of the generated graph (currently can generated PDF and SVG) `trace_type = 'svg'`
-* Trace Neighbours: To get the nearest nodes that are calling the given node and optionally highlight the nodes (TODO) `trace_neighbours = {method: 'method1', color: 'blue'}`, this can be extended for multiple nodes also
+* Trace Neighbours: To get the nearest nodes that are calling the given node and optionally highlight the nodes `trace_neighbours = {method: 'method1', color: 'blue'}`, this can be extended for multiple nodes also

 **Usage Example**